Stella-Hdw/Multi-LED-Solar-Simulator-Calibration-for-Tandem-I-V/README.md

 - Short-circuit of reference cells under reference spectrum.
 - Characterization of each LED at control parameter intervals 0.1, 0.2, ...1.

+Note for Mac Users: due to the existence of the hidden file '.DS_Store', get_LEDs function may run into an error.
+Delete the '.DS_Store' in terminal by navigating to the directory and using:

+find . -name ".DS_Store" -print -delete